Updated August 29, 2020.

 *What about paying to play?
 I personally do not pay to hunt, except for taking youth and physically challenged individuals on licensed Controlled Shooting Areas (hunting preserves) to pursue pheasants and chukars.
 However, some hunters or groups of hunters that I know do pay money to lease the hunting rights from a private landowner for free ranging game species.
 Still others I know use hunting outfitters and guides.
 Please know when money is exchanged, the dynamics change.
 They can become more complicated.
 Before you reserve a hunt or enter into an agreement, carefully examine all aspects of it.
 The Recreation Liability Act needs to be addressed when considering leasing property for hunting and most likely you will need the services of an attorney regarding a contract.

 If you’re complaining about not having any private land to hunt, ask yourself: What am I going to do to improve the likelihood of me being able to hunt this piece of ground?
-If knocking on a whole bunch of doors to get that piece of ground means that I could make tremendous memories, create lasting friendships and have an opportunity to harvest game for the dinner table, why wouldn’t I do it?
+If reaching out to numerous landowners means that I could make tremendous memories, create lasting friendships and have an opportunity to harvest game for the dinner table on a good piece of ground, why wouldn’t I do it?
 GW.